Frequently Asked Questions

 A. A Towbar is the steel structure bolted to the chassis of a vehicle that can be used to tow a Caravan, Trailer or to support a Bike-Rack.
 They are either “Fixed” and permanently bolted to the vehicle, or “Detachable”, where the protruding hitch section can be removed.

-Q. Why do I need wiring with a Towbar?
+Q. Why do I need electrics with a Towbar?

-A. Towbar wiring is the means to provide a socket on the outside of a car, the socket is used to provide lights for anything fitted to the Towbar such as a Caravan, a Trailer or a Bike-Rack that would otherwise obscure the lights on your car from view when in use.
+A. Towbar electrics and wiring is the means to provide a socket on the outside of a vehicle, the socket is then used to provide road lights for anything fitted to the Towbar such as a Caravan, a Trailer or a Bike-Rack that would otherwise obscure the lights on the vehicle from view when in use.

-Q. What is the difference between a 7-Pin and a 13-Pin?
+Q. What is the difference between a 7-Pin socket and a 13-Pin socket?

-A. There are 3 main types of wiring to choose from depending on your needs, 1st, is a 7-Pin (12N), this will provide road lights with the exception of reverse.
+A. There are 3 main types of electric systems to choose from depending on your needs, 1st, is a 7-Pin (12N), this will provide road lights with the exception of reverse.
 It’s suitable for all applications including Caravans, Trailers and Bike-Rack’s that do not have a reverse light requirement.
-2nd, is a 13-Pin, this will provide road lights including reverse, it is therefore suitable for Caravans, Trailers and Bike-Racks that do have a reverse light requirement.
-The 13-Pin wiring can also provide power that can be used by a Caravan.
+2nd, is a 13-Pin, this will provide road lights including reverse, it is suitable for Caravans, Trailers and Bike-Racks that do have a reverse light requirement.
+The 13-Pin wiring can also provide power that can be used by a Caravan or any auxiliary attachment.
 And 3rd, the 7-Pin (12S), this is used to provide power to a Caravan, and, because it contains reverse, the 7-Pin (12S) will usually accompany a 7pin(12N), which is the early version and equivalent of the more modern 13 pin.

 Q. What is the difference between a Fixed Swanneck and A Fixed Flange Towbar?

-A. A Fixed Swanneck towbar will typically have just the Swanneck on view, with the mounting ball at the top, The Swanneck is the final piece of the assembly that is bolted permanently to the car.
-This type of towbar is suitable for all vehicles and all Towing applications, It would suit customers who prefer a minimalist look, the electrical socket is positioned lowdown or could be concealed behind the bumper.
-A Fixed Flange Towbar will typically have a portion of the frame called the Flange on view; the Flange is used to mount the Towball hitch.
-This type of towbar is suitable for all vehicles and all Towing applications, it would suit customers who need the extra versatility provided by the bolt holes to mount height adjustment equipment for the Towball, mount the electrical socket beside the Towball, or to mount a specialist cycle carrier.
-A fixed flange Towbar is a preferred chois for working vehicles.
+A. A Fixed Swanneck towbar will typically have just the Swanneck on view, with the 50mm ball at the top, The Swanneck is the final piece of the assembly that is bolted permanently to the car.
+This type of towbar is suitable for all vehicles and all Towing applications, It would suit customers who prefer a minimalist look to the Towbar, the electrical socket is positioned lowdown or could be concealed behind the bumper when not in use .
+A Fixed Flange Towbar will typically have a portion of the frame called the Flange on view; the Flange is used to mount the 50mm Towball hitch.
+This type of towbar is suitable for all vehicles and all Towing applications, it would suit customers who need the extra versatility provided by the bolt holes to mount height adjustment equipment, mount a high level the electrical socket beside the Towball, mount a specialist cycle carrier.
+A fixed flange Towbar is a preferred chois for working vehicles that require a Jaw & Pin or Ball & Pin Hitch.

 Q. How do I know if my vehicle can Tow anything?